smarota17/JobTracker/README.md

 ### Setup Option 1: Command Line (Requires Maven)
 1. Clone the repository to your local machine
-2. Navigate to /JobTracker and run "mvn" on the commandline
+2. Navigate to /JobTracker and run "mvn" on the command line
-3. Navigate to "localhost:8080" in your browser.
+3. Navigate to "localhost:8080" in your browser
 3. Press Ctr+c in the terminal to close the project

 ### Setup Option 2: Eclipse (Requires Eclipse)